y-scope/yscope-log-viewer/docs/src/user-guide/reference-url-parameters.md

   This behavior is under review and may be removed in future versions.
   :::

-- `timestamp` is in milliseconds since the Unix epoch with a default value of `-1`.
+- `timestamp` is in milliseconds since the Unix epoch, with a default value of `-1`.
 We do not support negative timestamps.
 - When both `logEventNum` and `timestamp` are specified, `timestamp` takes precedence.
-  It is strongly not recommended to specify both parameters simultaneously.
+We strongly recommend that you do not specify both parameters simultaneously.
 - Timestamp navigation behavior:
-  - If the log contains an exact match for the specified timestamp, the viewer navigates to the last match.
+  - If the log contains at least one exact match for the specified timestamp, the viewer navigates to the most recent match.
   - If no exact match exists, the viewer navigates to the log event closest to and before the specified timestamp, unless all log events are after the specified timestamp.
 In this case, the viewer navigates to the first log event.

 [rfc-3986-percent-encoding]: https://datatracker.ietf.org/doc/html/rfc3986#section-2.1